 It has been a while - eight years to be exact - since Swedish dance-pop icon Robyn released an album.

-And while there has not been any new solo music, a lot has happened to her, including the death of close friend, mentor and collaborator Christian Falk.
+And while there has not been any new solo music, a lot has happened to her, among which is the death of close friend, mentor and collaborator Christian Falk.
 She also had to deal with the devastating fallout from a breakdown in a long-term relationship.

 The 39-year-old seems to have channelled these emotionally significant events into Honey, an album of intricate, heart-wrenching tunes drenched in club-friendly beats.

 Unlike her best known song, the global hit Dancing On My Own from her last album, Body Talk (2010), her eighth and newest release eschews bangers for a more delicate and nuanced palette of electronic sounds.

 Working with a select group of producers, primarily Joseph Mount from the English electronic group Metronomy, the shimmer and shine of her past discography is still there, albeit muted and refined to highlight the intricacies of heartbreak.

 Album opener Missing U sets the tone with its pulsating low beats, gleaming synthesisers and Robyn's plaintive singing (There's this empty space you left behind / All the love you gave, it still defines me).